gregzaal/Auto-Voice-Channels/README.md

 * Create your application + bot here: <https://discordapp.com/developers/applications>
 * Enable both **Presence** and **Server Members** Privileged Gateway Intents in the Bot section.
 * Create a `config.json` file in the Auto-Voice-Channels folder and fill it in:
-  * `admin_id` is your ID, for the bot to DM you when it logs on, joins servers, gets errors, etc.
+  * `admin_id` is your personal [user ID](https://techswift.org/2020/04/22/how-to-find-your-user-id-on-discord/), for the bot to DM you errors and other important logs.
-  * `client_id` is the bot ID.
+  * `client_id` is the bot application client ID.
   * `log_timezone` is for the time displayed in logs, see [this list](https://stackoverflow.com/questions/13866926/is-there-a-list-of-pytz-timezones).
   * `token` is your bot's private token you can find [here](https://discordapp.com/developers/applications) - do not share it with anyone else.
   * There are a number of [optional settings](https://github.com/gregzaal/Auto-Voice-Channels/wiki/Optional-configuration) too, which aren't necessary to set but provide some further configuration options if needed.
-  * Your config.json file should look something like this:
+  * Your `config.json` file should look something like this:

 ```json
 {